infinite-table/infinite-react/www/pages/docs/learn/filtering/index.page.md

 A filter type will have
  - a `key` - the key used to define the filter in the <DPropLink name="filterTypes" /> object
  - a `label`,
- - a Set of values considered to be empty values - when any of these values is used in the filter, the filter will match all records.
+ - an array of values considered to be empty values - when any of these values is used in the filter, the filter will not be applied.
  - an array of `operators`
  - a default operator.